Skip to main content

 Rectangle (filled)System, container, componentPrimary nodes: processes, services, Sui Full Nodes, indexers, and RPC servers.
 Fill with Black (primary), Gray 500 (secondary), or Sui Blue 500 (tertiary) based on emphasis level.

-Rectangle (outline only)Person / actorExternal users or operator roles.
+Rectangle (outline only)Person or actorExternal users or operator roles.
 Use Gray 500 outline with black label text.

 Rectangle with dashed borderExternal systemThird-party services outside the Sui boundary.
 Use Gray 500 dashed stroke.